Sai7xp/learn-golang/README.md

 ### Maps & Structs

 - [Maps & Structs][def19]
+- [Receiver Functions(Promotes Encapsulation) - Methods on Struct or any other specific Type][def29]
 - [Maps are not Reference Variables][def18]
 - [Why `nil` Slices accept new values, but `nil` Maps don't][def25]